Faculty Research Grants

 Funds should support data collection, data analysis, and write-up of the results.
 Eligible expenditures include undergraduate and graduate research assistance (including academic year stipends, internal tuition fees, and summer stipends), specialized research materials and equipment, survey costs, incentives for experimental subjects, and other direct costs of research.

-Requests for summer salary support of up to 1/9th and for travel to meet with collaborators will be considered, but given the lowest priority in funding.
+Requests for summer salary support of up to 1/9th and for travel to meet with collaborators will be considered, but given the lowest priority in funding decisions.

 Grants cannot be used to cover computer purchases; association membership fees; conference travel or registration; publication fees; support for students’ qualifying papers, masters theses, dissertations; or expenses prohibited under University rules.
-Funds cannot be used to pay summer salaries or RA expenses for collaborators outside of Cornell.
-If you have a question about allowable expenses, please contact Mary Newhart (email@example.com).
+Funds are also intended to support tenure-line faculty and students at Cornell University, and cannot be used to pay stipends, academic salaries, summer salaries, travel, health care expenses, or fees for collaborators outside of Cornell.
+If you have a question about allowable expenses, please contact Mary Newhart (firstname.lastname@example.org).

 In addition to reporting any findings generated by the supported research in traditional academic outlets, grant recipients will be asked to prepare a report on their research for non-academic audiences.
 This may take the form of a policy brief, white paper, op-ed, podcast, interview, or some product that will reach a non-academic audience.
 CSI can assist with dissemination.

-We strongly encourage PIs to co-author papers off the project with their graduate student RAs.
-We also encourage PIs to publish their papers in open access journals and/or post preprints to SocArXiv, a non-profit open science server for social sciences, and eCommons at Cornell.
+We strongly encourage PIs to co-author papers off the project with their graduate student RAs, publish their papers in open access journals and pre-print servers (e.g., SocArXiv, eCommons), and follow best practices for open science (e.g., preregistration of experiments, code and data sharing via readily available replication packages).

 Eligible applicants should submit a proposal that includes the following: